Wilaak/Route2/README.md

 ## How does it work?

-It follows a very dumb and simple approach: each request is checked against the routes in the order they were defined.
-As soon as it finds a match, it runs the associated handlers and terminates, so only the first matching route is processed.
+It uses a dumb, sequential approach.
+Routes are checked in the order they are defined.
+The first matching route is executed, and the script exits.

->**Tip**: You can utilize prefixed [Route Groups](#route-groups) if you want to further optimize this process.

 ## What is a Handler?

-You'll see the term **handler** mentioned throughout this document.
-But what does it mean?
 In Route2, a handler is simply a reference to the function or method that will be executed.

 You can define handlers in a variety of ways: